-I'm a biodiversity conservation biologist, climate risk and resilience specialist, global change ecologist, environmental futures analyst and sustainability strategist - Chief Scientific and Policy Officer with the Conservation Biology Institute.
+I'm an environmental and societal futures analyst and sustainability strategist, global change ecologist, biodiversity conservation biologist, climate risk and resilience specialist, policy wonk and film coproducer - Chief executive officer at the Stable Planet Alliance, and affiliate prof at UW Bothell and UW Seattle.
 I work at the intersection of science, society, sustainability, policy, planning and media storytelling.

 Teaching is one of life’s greatest passions for me.
 I’ve taught mainly masters students in both classroom and remote African field settings about environmental futures, conservation biology and climate change, natural history, bird ringing, ecology and evolutionary biology, global and national public policy, environmental leadership, and science communications around biodiversity and climate change.